stellakk75/D3-challenge/README.md

 # D3-challenge

-**This assignment uses html and Javascript-D3 to create a data visualization.
-The scatterplot shows the relationship between % of population in poverty vs % of people that lack healthcare for each of the 50 states.**
+**This assignment uses html/css and Javascript-D3 to create a data visualization chart.
+The chart is a scatterplot which shows relationship between % of population in poverty vs % of people that lack healthcare for each of the states.**

 * Script includes:
   * Pull data from csv file using d3